JCMexplains/writing-for-success-2023/textbook.md

 *as*; or by connecting two parts of a sentence using correlative conjunctions.

-## 7.4 Refining Your Writing: End-of-Chapter Exercises
+## 7.4 Refining Your Writing: End-of-chapter Exercises

 **Learning Objectives**